 - School systems and governments: provides valuable data to support high quality teaching and learning; and drives school improvement.

 Results and Reports

 Individual student results are made available to families and schools via an individual student report.
 If your child participated in the NAPLAN test, this report will indicate how your child has performed in relation to other students in the same year group, and against the national average and the national minimum standards.

 Information around school performance is published in summary and national reports as well as being available on the MySchool website.

-Significant planning, development, research and trials are occurring to ensure that Northern Territory schools are ready to move to an online testing system for NAPLAN.
+Significant planning, development, research and trials are occurring to ensure that Northern Territory schools are ready to move to an online testing system for NAPLAN by 2021.

 A NAPLAN Online demonstration site is available.
 The site provides an opportunity for students, teachers, parents and the broader community to become familiar with the technology enhanced features of NAPLAN Online.